 Our 100-Plus Years of Experience Will Help You Challenge Any Government Eminent Domain and Condemnation Action

-For more than a century, the experienced real estate attorneys at Landis Graham French have been protecting the rights of Florida property owners in eminent domain and inverse condemnation land actions, and related land acquisitions by the Government and other entities, such as public utilities.
+For more than a century, the experienced Real Estate Attorneys at Landis Graham French have been protecting the rights of Florida property owners in eminent domain and inverse condemnation land actions, and related land acquisitions by the Government and other entities, such as public utilities.
 If the Government or public utility is taking or unjustly restricting the use of your property with or without just compensation, we can help.
+Our Real Estate Attorneys proudly represent clients in DeLand, Deltona, Orange City, DeBary, Daytona Beach and throughout Volusia County.

 About the Eminent Domain Process